jmal0/BioTacPushDemo/README.md

 MAESTRO.
 The demo receives messages from Hubo's Biotac Sensors via a Biotac ros node.
-Depending on the pressure felt by Hubo's right index finger Biotac sensor, his arm will push outward, stay in place, or retract, allowing Hubo to ineteract with anyone by the touch of a finger.
+Depending on the pressure felt by Hubo's right index finger Biotac sensor, his arm will push outward, stay in place, or retract, allowing Hubo to interact with anyone by the touch of a finger.

 ****************************************************
 **************       REQUIREMENTS      *************